heitoranjos15/madden_draft_board/madden_draft/tasks.md

 - [x] List player rank by position
 - [x] Mark player as drafted
 - [x] Make board as Dynamic supervisor
+- [x] Make top bar
+- [x] Build bottom bar
+- [x] Build Draft creation page
+- [x] Rework shortcuts module
+- [x] Refactor Text utils
+- [x] Make a cursor module to control which field to fill
+- [x] Refactor Form module - Build page dynamic

+## Columns size
+Right now columns for form page can only have a size of 12 We need to create a way to make this columns customized